Top Artistic Experiences

 Gallery 2 — Grand Forks

-Step inside the Grand Forks’ Gallery 2, and you’ll step into the centrepiece of the Grand Forks art scene.
-Stroll the first floor of the historic, redbrick courthouse, dating back to 1911.
-Take take a walk through Grand Forks’ history along its light and airy gallery walls.
+Step inside the Grand Forks’ Gallery 2.
+This is the centrepiece of the Grand Forks art scene.
+Stroll the first floor of the historic, red-brick courthouse, dating back to 1911.
+Take a walk through Grand Forks’ history along its light and airy gallery walls.
 Archival photography chronicles Grand Forks’ growth from a sleepy agricultural town to the thriving city it is today.

 Continuous exhibitions of BC artists run in three gallery spaces throughout the year.
 Traditional and contemporary works tell a visual story of the landscapes and waterscapes of Boundary Country.
-Browse the upper gallery, or pop in to the gallery’s gift shop featuring local and regional hand-made crafts and artwork.
+Browse the upper gallery.
+You can also pop in to the gallery’s gift shop featuring local and regional hand-made crafts and artwork.
 You may just find a memento of your Boundary vacation.

 Christina Lake Living Arts Centre — Christina Lake

-Feel the artist’s passion and pride in every work of art you’ll find at the Christina Lake Living Arts Centre, the hub of Christina Lake’s artistic community.
+Feel the artist’s passion and pride in every work of art you’ll find at the Christina Lake Living Arts Centre.
+This is the hub of Christina Lake’s artistic community.
 Take a break from playing in water and feed your soul.
 Stroll through Arts on 3 Gallery and discover emerging and established artists along the way.
-Artfully and ecologically designed, both inside and out, drink in the eye-catching 3-D floor mural.
+Drink in the eye-catching 3-D floor mural.
 Then stand beneath the Story Pole that chronicles Christina Lake’s story from ancient beginnings to the present.

 Visual arts aren’t the only thing on display here.
-There are also summer concert series, workshops and classes to give you plenty of reasons to visit the Centre.
-And, if you’re an aspiring vocal artists yourself, pop into Lisa’s Bistro on a busy Thursday evening.
-Music’s on the menu at the open mic night.
+There are also summer concert series as well as workshops and classes.
+That’s plenty of reasons to visit the Centre.
+Aspiring vocal artists are directed to pop into Lisa’s Bistro on a busy Thursday evening.
+Music is on the menu at the open mic night.

 Deadwood Junction — Greenwood

 Grand Forks is the hub of performing arts in Boundary Country.
 There’s live theatre performances by the River’s Edge Theatre Society.
 In addition, there are concerts presented by local and touring acts.
 At Christmas, listen to the magical acoustics of Grand Forks Art & Heritage Centre when the choral society performs.
 Enjoy side-splitting comedy by the River’s Edge Theatre Company at Grand Forks’ Gem Theatre.
 Explore beyond Grand Forks’ boundaries.
-You’ll uncover a thriving performing arts scene in Greenwood during Deadwood Junction’s summer concert series.
-Do you love to sing?
-Then while you’re here, pop in to Lisa’s Bistro in Christina Lake.
-Every Thursday night is open mic night.
+Take in a thriving performing arts scene in Greenwood during Deadwood Junction’s summer concert series.